privacyfilters/Mozilla-Blocker/README.md

 # Mozilla Blocker - Block all Mozilla/Firefox Spying
 #### The Great Blocklists to prevent all Mozilla spying and data collecting efforts on their users.
-### [Codeberg](https://github.com/privacyfilters/Mozilla-Blocker) is the main regularly updated repository for Mozilla Blocker.
+### [Codeberg](https://github.com/privacyfilters/Mozilla-Blocker) is the home of Mozilla Blocker.
+Its mirrored at github for backup and availability.
+Use only one filter source.
 ### Available on both [Codeberg](https://codeberg.org/privacyfilters/Mozilla-Blocker) and [Github](https://github.com/privacyfilters/Mozilla-Blocker).
 # Useful only with Systemwide Ad-blockers, DNS Sinkholes and host blocking.